-SPA 490 : Special Studies
+SPA 490: Special Studies

 Studies in specific disciplines taught on an individual basis or in various settings, including study-abroad programs.
 May repeat two times maximum.
 Proposals for Special Studies require prior approval of the Department Chair and the Vice President for Academic Affairs.
 Additional costs may apply when studies involve travel or off-campus settings.
-Credits 1-12 senior standing and minimum of two 300-level Spanish courses Semester Offered

-SPA 491 : Independent Study
+SPA 491: Independent Study